carturoch/ex_uc/README.md

 ## Configuration

-The only actually configurable variable is `precision`, by default is `2`.
-It determines only how many decimals will have the result when is converted to **string**.
+The only configurable variable is `precision`, by default `2`.
+It determines how many decimals will have the result when is converted into **string**.

 ### Adding more units